crypto-com/signatory/signatory-sgx/README.md

 * Install Fortanix EDP utilities

 ## usage
+The native format for SGX enclaves is the SGX stream (SGXS) format.
+Your compiler probably doesn't output binaries in that format, so they must be converted.
+In addition, your SGX enclaves must be signed.
+Then, to run your enclave applications, a runner program must be executed with the SGXS and signature as input.
+In development, these steps are done automatically, and a default runner is provided.
+For deployment, these steps can and should be customized.

-Please go to the `bin` directory to see how to use it.
+Please go to the `bin` directory to see the details.

 ## cargo test
 ```
 cargo +nightly test --features sgx \
 --no-default-features \
 --target x86_64-fortanix-unknown-sgx

+cargo +nightly test
 ```